"Showmances" : Why They Should Be Embraced and Not Frowned Upon

 Close friendships are a form of love.
 We chose people to add to our lives, like honorary family members, and we love them as if they were our own.
 We might not say it, but it’s true.
 Platonic love is a powerful and important force in all of our lives.

-We have already established that actors often form very close relationships with their castmates by virtue of sheer exposure and the pressure of performance.
+We have already established that actors often form very close relationships with their castmates by sheer exposure and the pressure of performance.
 As a result, quirks of the heart like those outlined above are to be expected across the board.

 Do you see where I’m going?

-However, by virtue of the emotional nature of theatre, theatrical romance made real does appear to be more common than your average office meet-cute.
+However, by the emotional nature of theatre, the theatrical romance made real does appear to be more common than your average office meet-cute.
 Some relationships last, others don’t, but the fact that a couple was formed in the heat and fire of performative fiction should never be taken as an excuse to invalidate or deride the love between two people.

 Romance on stage is fiction.
 Romance off stage is not.
-Sometimes the two worlds line up, and the lines become blurred.
+Sometimes, the two worlds line up, and the lines become blurred.

 Personally, I wish them all the best.